 Crimson Tide Chocolate Pie

 Why Crimson Tide?
 Here’s a bit of history for you!
-The name comes from the 1907 Iron Bowl, which was played by Alabama and Aurbun in a sea of red mud.
-The mud stained the Alabama white jerseys crimson as ‘Bama heroically held off heavily favored Auburn to a 6 - 6 tie.
-The imagery of Alabama resembled a red tidal wave stuck and over a decade later, we still call ‘em the Crimson Tide.
+The name comes from the 1907 Iron Bowl, which was played by Alabama and Auburn in a sea of red mud.
+The mud stained the Alabama white jerseys crimson as ‘Bama heroically held heavily favored Auburn to a 6 - 6 tie.
+The imagery of Alabama resembling a red tidal wave stuck and over a century later, we still call ‘em the Crimson Tide.